Dracaena halapepe

 Pests and Diseases

-Chewing pests such as cockroaches, snails and slugs, and rats and mice, are always a serious and potentially lethal concern with hala pepe, even with large mature plants.
+Chewing pests such as cockroaches, snails and slugs, and rats and mice are always a serious and potentially lethal concern with hala pepe, even with large mature plants.
 Therefore, inspect the base of your plant regularly since this is normally the first area attacked.
 Unfortunately, there is no universal defense, so refer to the Pests & Diseases page for the best way(s) to battle each of these pests.

 Overwatering, resulting in constantly wet soil, can promote harmful soil-borne fungi and bacteria that can infect the base and roots of your hala pepe and kill it.
 Therefore, don't overwater, and keep the surface soil around your plant dry most of the time.